A Guest Blog Post from Cranfield Trust CEO, Amanda Tincknell, CBE

 So much has been achieved in the last few months, in the face of adversity.
 While the adversity won’t diminish, I’m confident that, as a sector, we have the tools, the imagination, the networks and the knowledge to get through it, one decision at a time.

 Amanda Tincknell, Cranfield Trust CEO

-Amanda will be chairing the upcoming Voluntary Sector Response and Recovery Conference 2020.
+Amanda was chair of our Voluntary Sector Response and Recovery Conference 2020.